JuliaMath/SpecialFunctions.jl/README.md

 Most of these functions were formerly part of Base in early versions of Julia.

 This package downloads and builds [openspecfun](https://github.com/JuliaLang/openspecfun).
-Binaries are available for macOS, Windows, FreeBSD, and Linux (glibc >= 2.6).
+Binaries are available for macOS, Windows, FreeBSD, and Linux (glibc >= 2.6 and musl).
-To force compilation of the library from source, set an environment variable called `JULIA_SPECIALFUNCTIONS_BUILD_SOURCE` equal to `true` before running `Pkg.build`.

 | System | Test Status |
 | :----- | :---------: |